 Pennie nodded but said nothing.
 They were lucky that most injuries sustained from the battle against Dark Soul were minor.
-Sure, Dimetrios broke his leg, and Kaela and Lynx were suffering from exhaustion after the Toivoa Destroyer stole their Ikiru energy but they weren’t severe, and they would recover in no time.
+Sure, Dimetrios broke his leg, and Kaela and Lynx were suffering from exhaustion after the Toivoa Destroyer stole their Ikiru energy, but they weren’t severe, and they would recover in no time.
 Mr Kaden, on the other hand, was in bad shape.
-Nanna Kaden had told them earlier that day that his injuries were too severe so he couldn’t be healed.
+Nanna Kaden had told them earlier that day that his injuries were so severe that he couldn’t be healed.
 It was harder to process when she stated he only had a few hours to live.
 Pennie looked down at her feet.
 She knew what it was like to lose her family.
 She prayed that Cianna would be okay.

 “Hey Ray…” she began to ask.

 Ray however, suddenly stopped in front of her which caused her to bump into him.

 “Seriously Ray?!
 What is with you and stopping without warning someone?!”